-Publishing an app makes it immediately visible to the world, and soon makes it visible in the store’s search results.
+When you publish to the world, it’ll be immediately visible to the world, and it’ll be visible in the store’s search results.

 Publishing on Google Play for Education

-Apps designed for K-12 education can also be opted-in to Google Play for Education in the Developer Dashboard.
-Google Play for Education is a separate store that allows educators to easily discover, purchase, and deploy apps to their students with just a few clicks.
-Learn more about publishing apps in Google Play for Education.
+Google Play for Education is a separate store that lets educators find, buy, and deploy apps to their students with just a few clicks.
+Learn more about publishing in Google Play for Education.